itssixtyn3in/ODCheck/README.md

-#DISCLAIMER:
+# DISCLAIMER:
 This tool is to be used for educational purposes only.
 I do not take responsibility if you use this in any other way.

 It's a proof of concept solution that was created for https://collectingflags.com/research/file-extension-spoofing-in-microsoft-sharepoint-onedrive-and-teams/ If you use this for malicious reasons, you will most likely get caught.
 Don't do it.

 # ODCheck

-ODCheck is a C2-like proof-of-concept solution designed to empower security professionals in evaluating their alerting systems against specific cyber-attacks within the Office 365 environment.
-This tool simplifies the process of testing local security solutions, particularly in scenarios involving data exfiltration through OneDrive and Sharepoint traffic.
-<br/><br/>
+ODCheck is a C2-like proof-of-concept solution designed to evaluate systems against data exfiltration through OneDrive sync traffic.
+The ODOpen URL can be used for spear phishing in the Microsoft Teams desktop client to establish sync connections with a target through the auto sync functionality.
+If the connection is successful to an attacker controlled library and the user executes ODCheck, then the client can be used to run commands on the machine based on the file names that are detected in the sync folder.
+The prebuilt tools and scripts available can help test for the following MITRE techniques:

 | MITRE Technique             | ID |
 | :---------------- | :------: |